turnermike/bitbucket-deployment-hook/README.md

 # Bitbucket Webhooks Script

 This script will use Bitbucket Webhooks to copy files from your git repository to directories on the server.
+Before updating any code from the repository the script will backup the existing code to a folder under .deployments/backups/.

 ## Local Repository